Motorcycle History Timeline

 1980's: Honda and Kawasaki become the first companies to showcase motorcycles that have electronic fuel injection systems.
 This system would later become the norm for many.

-1990's: After a large dip in the motorcycle market, the Baby Boomers dive back into riding, and the industry experiences a surge in motorcycles sales, which encouraged brands like BMW, Ducati, Aprilia, and Triumph, to make a comeback.
+1990's: After a large dip in the motorcycle market, the Baby Boomers dive back into riding, and the industry experiences a surge in motorcycle sales, which encouraged brands like BMW, Ducati, Aprilia, and Triumph, to make a comeback.

 1998: Polaris gets involved in the competitive motorcycle market by introducing 'Victory.'
 Also, the first electric motorbike, the Lectra, was produced during this time.